Asset Publisher

 Perception of a conflict of interest is important to consider because public confidence in the integrity of an organisation is vital.

 A perceived conflict of interest could exist in various circumstances such as a recruitment process where a member of the panel is known to the successful applicant.
-It is very important to declare and manage any perceived conflict of interest.
-Appropriately document declaration and management of a conflict of interest.
+It is very important to report, register and manage any perceived conflict of interest.
 In this example the panel member is expected to have declared and documented the conflict in the selection report and the report should demonstrate how the conflict was managed.

-In the circumstance where a complaint is made about the conduct of a staff member and that staff member is in a relationship with their line manager, the line manager’s senior manager should be involved in managing the complaint and documenting how it was addressed.
+In the circumstance where a complaint is made about the conduct of a staff member and that staff member has or had a personal relationship with their line manager, the line manager’s senior manager should be involved in managing the complaint and documenting how it was addressed.

 Volunteer activities can be a conflict of interest in some circumstances.